awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-built-in-rules.md

 # List of Debugger Built\-in Rules<a name="debugger-built-in-rules"></a>

 Use the Debugger built\-in rules provided by Amazon SageMaker Debugger and analyze tensors emitted while training your models\.
 The Debugger built\-in rules monitor various common conditions that are critical for the success of a training job\.
-You can call the built\-in rules using SageMaker Python SDK or the low\-level SageMaker API operations\.
+You can call the built\-in rules using Amazon SageMaker Python SDK or the low\-level SageMaker API operations\.
 Depending on deep learning frameworks of your choice, there are four scopes of validity for the built\-in rules as shown in the following table\.

 **Scopes of Validity for the Debugger Built\-in Rules**